-Chicken and rice calories: the simple meal that can build muscle or quietly blow your cut
+Chicken and rice calories: The simple meal that can build muscle or quietly blow your cut

 “Chicken and rice is a solid base meal for many men because it’s protein plus carbs.
 The mistake I see is treating it like a fixed ‘good meal’ instead of a flexible template.
 The calories can swing dramatically depending on cooking fat, portion size, and sugary sauces.”